 Project Summary

-Study.com is an education platform serving teachers and learners.
-I led a heuristic redesign of the lesson page— one of Study.com’s core experiences.
-This redesign focuses on improving how teachers instruct, assess, and provide scaffolded practice, enhancing both B2B and B2C user experiences.
+Study.com is an education platform with six product segments serving teachers and learners.
+I led a heuristic redesign of the lesson page, one of Study.com’s core offerings.
+This project focused on improving how teachers use and navigate Study.com's lesson pages and core teacher offerings.
+We focused on enhancing both B2B and B2C user experiences.
 Impact was measured through engagement with key features on the lesson page.

 My Roles